the Not Happily Ever After Series

 ´I'm Her Majesty's personal physician,´ the man says, ´We've met before, remember?´

-I don't see why anyone would think I know a Queen's doctor, but I nod.
+I don't see why anyone would think I know a Queen's doctor but I nod all the same.
 A nod can mean anything.

 He starts talking about test results but there's a scab on my knuckle which is far more interesting than what he could have to say.
 Besides, if I don't take it off, the other little knuckles might get infected to.

 A fair lady with sad eyes replies to what the man, whom she addresses as doctor, though he doesn't wear a white coat, says.

 Progressive he says and dementia.

 Clarisse briefly closes her eyes but I see it nonetheless.